Comrob2018/password_gen2/README.md

 # Password Generator version 2

-Password generator for python that allows for command line arguments.
+## Password generator for python that allows for command line arguments.

+Usage: passgen.py -a ## -f someFile.txt -l ## -P -n -s

 -a amount of passwords/keys/pins you wish to generate